 • Lifetime value

-Then, use the SSI score to get a micro-perspective of the tasks you complete every day to achieve growth.
+Then, use the SSI score to get a micro-perspective of the tasks you complete every day to achieve growth and attract clients.

-For example, if your goal is to get more high-quality clients through Sales Navigator, you should be looking at the “Find the right people” metric.
+For example, if your goal is to get more high-quality clients through Sales Navigator, you should be looking at the "Find the right people" metric which directly impacts your ability to generate leads.
 It monitors the activities you perform, such as setting up sales triggers.

-You’ll see your dashboard, including comparisons to your industry and network peers.
+3. You'll see your dashboard, including comparisons to your industry and network peers and your current score breakdown across the four pillars

 Will I Get More Customers If I Increase My LinkedIn SSI Score?

-What Is a Good LinkedIn Social Selling Index Score?
+3. What is a Good LinkedIn SSI Score?

-As a rule of thumb, anything over 70 is a good LinkedIn SSI score.
+As a rule of thumb, anything over 70 is a good LinkedIn SSI score and indicates strong social selling performance.

-However, the really important thing is how you use LinkedIn for prospecting and sales.
+However, the really important thing is how you use LinkedIn for prospecting and sales and how effectively you're building relationships with your target audience.

 If your sales process already generates plenty of high-quality leads and that's working for you, then you don't need a high SSI score.

-Conversely, if you are building a brand on LinkedIn, you’ll want to ensure your LinkedIn profile is optimized, and having a good grade shows you're on the right direction.
+Conversely, if you are building a brand on LinkedIn, you'll want to ensure your LinkedIn profile is optimized, and having a good grade shows you're on the right direction toward better sales success.

-Don’t use the SSI score in a vacuum.
-Instead, pair it with the profitable activities in your strategy and measure your success that way.
+Professional Tip: Don't use the SSI score in a vacuum.
+Instead, pair it with profitable activities in your strategy and measure your success through actual sales performance and lead generation.

 Always let your real-world sales funnel KPIs guide you!